 5. Facebook Groups & Marketplace

-Pro tip: Always meet at police stations for Craigslist exchanges, and always phone a friend to let them know where you’re going.
+Pro tip: Meet at police stations for Craigslist exchanges, and always phone a friend to let them know where you’re going.

 If you’re on the opposite end of the spectrum and don’t want to deal with people in-person, good ol’ eBay is for you.
 List your item either for auction or with a fixed price.
 Ship it to the highest bidder and watch the cash roll in.
 Just remember to build your shipping costs into the price!